What is a Shaker Kitchen?

 Are There Any Downsides to a Shaker Kitchen?

 Of course, there are.
 For one, it may not be to everyone’s taste.
 Many will baulk at the idea of such a simple design and prefer a more flamboyant, ornate style.

 Similarly, some people may not like the idea of being constrained by the simple design of a Shaker kitchen and want the freedom to add in as many different, perhaps even contrasting features as they want to make their kitchen their own.
 If this sounds like you, but you could use some guidance on designing your kitchen from the ground up, check out our ultimate guide to designing your kitchen.

 What Works Well in a Shaker Kitchen?

 To stay true to the Shaker style, choose appliances that are sleek, elegant, and simple.
 Kettles, toasters, and coffee machines with a matt metal or black stainless steel finish are ideal.

-The best Shaker kitchens have a colour scheme which ties the floors, walls, cabinets, and worktops together in a coherent way.
+The best Shaker kitchens have a colour scheme that ties the floors, walls, cabinets, and worktops together coherently.
 For this reason, it’s best to go for neutral or earthy tones, such as white, pale grey, or soft green.
-Slightly bolder colours also work well, such as deep blues, but may limit your choice of worktop or flooring.
+Slightly bolder colours also work well, such as deep blues, but may limit your worktop or flooring choice.